rpwashburn/property-tax-group/api/README.md

 - `/api/*` (everything else) - Routed to FastAPI

 This allows gradual migration from Next.js API routes to FastAPI.

+## Troubleshooting

+### SSL Connection Issues
+If you encounter `sslmode` errors in production:
+1. Ensure you're using the Supabase pooler connection (port 6543)
+2. The application automatically handles SSL parameter conversion
+3. Check that your connection string doesn't have conflicting SSL parameters

+### Connection Pool Issues
+For serverless deployments (Vercel):
+- Always use NullPool (automatically configured)
+- Use transaction mode pooler connections
+- Monitor connection usage in Supabase dashboard

 ## Next Steps